 PETER GOTTFREDSON

-Much of the material found on this website comes from Peter Gottfredson who lived with the Timpanogos during the Black Hawk War.
+Much of the material found on this website comes from Peter Gottfredson who lived with the Timpanogos during the Black Hawk War, and a friend of Timpanogos Chief Black Hawk.
 Peter is a great-grandfather of Phillip B Gottfredson.

 Peter's Autobiography